eggdisaster/tensorflowmodel2caffemodel/README.md

 If you are familiar with caffe and prepare the prototxt by yourself, please skip first step.

 1. Read caffe model from [conv3d_deepnetA_sport1m_iter_1900000](https://www.dropbox.com/s/mihrgqarchxd643/conv3d_deepnetA_sport1m_iter_1900000?dl=0).
     - Replace all the 'write_model' by 'read_model' in `CMakeLists.txt`.
     - Change 'include_directories' to your Caffe path.
     - run
 ```
 $ cmake .
 $ make
 $ ./read_model
 ```
 - Note:
-    You can run `delete_data.py` to generate a smaller file without data.
+    1.You can run `delete_data.py` to generate a smaller file without data.
-    Here we provide a example model without data as `conv3d_deepnetA_sport1m_iter_1900000_without_data.txt`
+    2.Here we provide a example model without data as `conv3d_deepnetA_sport1m_iter_1900000_without_data.txt`

-2. Split the prototxt to insert data in order. layer1_part1.prototxt
+2. Split the prototxt to insert data in order.

 ```
+# layer1_part1.prototxt
 layers {
   bottom: "data"
   top: "conv1a"